 > Alternatives to Nursing Home Care

-One of the most difficult decisions faced by family members is the thought of having to move a family member into a nursing home.
-Many older adults and their loved ones may not be familiar with making this kind of decision, or knowing what other service options exist.
+One of the most difficult decisions faced by family members is the thought of having to move a family member into a long- term care facility.
+Many older adults and their loved ones may not be familiar with making this kind of decision or the alternative care options available to them.

 Those alternatives include, but are not limited to:

 - Congregate Housing

 - Home Care Program

 The Community Choice program offers MassHealth standard enrollees who are nursing home eligible the choice of receiving their care at home, which can delay or prevent imminent placement in a long-term care facility.
 The Community Choice Program provides assistance with daily living and personal care needs.
 MassHealth recipients must be 60 years of age or older.

 A Care Manager/Nurse team from Elder Services will conduct a needs assessment to determine eligibility.
 This team will work with the elder and his/her family members to determine a plan of care and offer ongoing case management support.

 Services may include:

 - Personal care

 - Adult Day Health and Dementia Day Programs